kuteo-git/HA-pytube/README.md

 4. Manually update the server’s url for **PytubePlayer:**
     1. On **Studio Code Server**, **g**oto `pyscript` folder→ `pytube.py`
-    2. Find the code below and update your BASE URL which is the same with you HA’s IP Address.
+    2. *Optional*: Find the code below and update your BASE URL which is the same with you HA’s IP Address.
         1. For example: My HA’s IP Address is `10.25.113.181` → so, the URL should be: `http://10.25.113.181:114`

     ```jsx
     # PUT YOUR CHANGES HERE